 from Nobody, a book about the ramifications of adoption;

 currently being revised and getting ready to republish with

 a new publisher.
 A second book in the works, tentatively

-of Kings in the works.
-I published a community
+the Footprints of Kings in the works.
+I published a

-Romance, things with the ring of truth
+Fiction, Historical Romance, things with the ring of truth

 and believability to them.
 Am honored to again be a recipient

-of inclusion in Marquis Who's Who in America for
+of inclusion in Marquis Who's Who in America for the 2nd

 - My Den